ultralytics/ultralytics/docs/datasets/detect/coco8.md

 ---
 comments: true
-description: Get started with Ultralytics COCO8.
-Ideal for testing and debugging object detection models or experimenting with new detection approaches.
+description: Discover the benefits of using the practical and diverse COCO8 dataset for object detection model testing.
+Learn to configure and use it via Ultralytics HUB and YOLOv8.
-keywords: Ultralytics, COCO8, object detection dataset, YAML file format, dataset usage, COCO dataset, acknowledgments
+keywords: Ultralytics, COCO8 dataset, object detection, model testing, dataset configuration, detection approaches, sanity check, training pipelines, YOLOv8
 ---

 # COCO8 Dataset